10 of the Most Beautiful Buildings in Morocco to Add to Your Itinerary

 The buildings that make up this adobe citadel largely date back to the 17th century, when Ait Benhaddou reached the height of its prominence and influence.
 The primary construction material was rammed earth, a remarkably effective and sustainable building method that involved compacting a mixture of earth, clay, sand, straw and water.
 Though porous, the solid walls of the ksar provided excellent insulation and shelter from the harsh elements.

-Ait Benhaddou’s labyrinth of maze-like laneways are ripe for exploration, weaving through a collection of mud-brick kasbahs and hidden houses.
-Since it's an active village, there are no gates or set visiting hours, allowing you to roam whenever you want.
-Although there's no formal admission charge, you might be asked for a small donation to help maintain the area and support the local residents.
+Ait Benhaddou’s labyrinth of maze-like laneways weave through a collection of mud-brick kasbahs and hidden houses.
+Since it's an active village, there are no gates or set visiting hours, allowing you to explore whenever you want.
+While there's no formal admission charge, you might be asked for a small donation to help with the maintenance of the site and support the local residents.

 To learn more about exploring this ancient ksar, including things to do and the best places to stay, check out my Ultimate Travel Guide to Ait Benhaddou.